-Contact: James English jenglish@indot.in.gov (317)232-1483 Description: Model Medical Qualification (MQ) Program.
+Model Medical Qualification (MQ) Program.
 The Indiana Department of Transportation (INDOT) adopted a model medical qualification (MQ) program to assess the medical qualifications of safety-sensitive employees by its Section 5311 systems.
 This program consists of an overall MQ Policy, a Supplemental Policy for Rx/OTC Medications, and associated forms and other procedures.
-Among other provisions, the overall MQ Program requires medical qualification (i.e., fitness for duty) determinations in specific situations, to be made by a Medical Determination Officer (MDO), a medical professional under contract to the individual transit systems and which performs a variety of medical services including, but not limited to, physical examination services/medical qualification Highlights: assessments for all safety-sensitive transit positions.
-The MQ Policy requires MQ determinations in specific situations, including hiring, return to active status, and in specified triggering events.
-The MDO makes all medical qualification determinations.
-The Rx/OTC Medication supplemental policy emphasizes the need to balance, not limit, the treatment of employee illness during the performance of safety-sensitive duties while still assuring employee and passenger safety and: Clearly defines Rx and OTC medications and the general situations for which they are prescribed and/or used; Emphasizes employee responsibility for Rx and OTC medications and encourages employees to read all warning labels, discuss the medications and their specific safety-sensitive duties with their physician; Addresses the discipline progression of policy violations; and Requires a non-FTA NIDA 10+2 (synthetic opiates) drug test for qualifying accidents.
-Employees must submit Medication Information Forms1 for all Rx/OTC medications taken.
-The forms must be: Signed by the employee's physician or pharmacist indicating whether the medications contain warning labels which could affect the performance of safety-sensitive job duties; and Reviewed by the MDO.
-The services of the MDO are competitively procured; each individual Section 5311 transit system enters into a contract with the MDO for services required as part of the state's MQ Program.
-The Program is administered through the Indiana RTAP Program.
-A separate appeals procedure was developed for disputed medical determinations.
+Among other provisions, the overall MQ Program requires medical qualification (i.e., fitness for duty) determinations in specific situations, to be made by a Medical Determination Officer (MDO), a medical professional under contract to the individual transit systems and which performs a variety of medical services including, but not limited to, physical examination services/medical qualification assessments for all safety-sensitive transit positions.

+- The MQ Policy requires MQ determinations in specific situations, including hiring, return to active status, and in specified triggering events. - The MDO makes all medical qualification determinations. - The Rx/OTC Medication supplemental policy emphasizes the need to balance, not limit, the treatment of employee illness during the performance of safety-sensitive duties while still assuring employee and passenger safety and: - Clearly defines Rx and OTC medications and the general situations for which they are prescribed and/or used; - emphasizes employee responsibility for Rx and OTC medications and encourages employees to read all warning labels, discuss the medications and their specific safety-sensitive duties with their physician; - o Addresses the discipline progression of policy violations; and - o Requires a non-FTA NIDA 10+2 (synthetic opiates) drug test for qualifying accidents. - Employees must submit Medication Information Forms for all Rx/OTC medications taken.
+The forms must be: - Signed by the employee's physician or pharmacist indicating whether the medications contain warning labels which could affect the performance of safety-sensitive job duties; and - o Reviewed by the MDO. - The services of the MDO are competitively procured; each individual Section 5311 transit system enters into a contract with the MDO for services required as part of the state's MQ Program.
+The Program is administered through the Indiana RTAP Program. - A separate appeals procedure was developed for disputed medical determinations. - The overall MQ Program is designed so that related policies, for example a policy on driver fatigue, can be added to the program as they are developed.

-1 The Indiana Model Medication Reporting Form can be found in this Chapter as part of the INDOT Medical Qualification Program and in Chapter IV, Forms of this Toolkit.
+&lt;sup>1 The Indiana Model Medication Reporting Form can be found in this Chapter as part of the INDOT Medical Qualification Program and in Chapter IV, Forms of this Toolkit.